giovannicg/pico_y_placa/README.md

 # PICO Y PLACA PREDICTOR
-_Program that given a license plate a date and time tells you if you can drive or not depending on the Picoy Placa system_ _In this program i am using python and pystest framework to run test_
+_Program that given a license plate a date and time tells you if you can drive or not depending on the Picoy Placa system._
+_In this program i am using python and pystest framework to run test_

 ## Instalation 🔧